mdeloof/statig/README.md

 ### States

 States are defined by writing methods inside the `impl` block and adding the `#[state]` attribute to them.
-By default the `event` argument will map to the event handled by the state machine.
+When an event is submitted to the state machine, the method associated with the current state will be called to process it.
+By default this event is mapped to the `event` argument of the method.

 ```rust
 #[state]